 Can’t you just see Julie Andrews singing that on a Swiss mountain top?
-She was a homeschooler herself, an unschooler to boot!
+She was a homeschooler herself, an unschooler even!

 I saw the advertising.
 This planner had it all.
 Call me a skeptic, but I would decide for myself.